PhotonicGluon/Excalibur/app/README.md

 > You can use split terminals to run both the web server and the android app at the same time.

 Once the app starts on the device, you can access it at `http://[HOST_IP]:8100` (or `http://10.0.2.2:8000` if running on an android emulator on the same machine).

+## Changelog

+This project uses [`towncrier`](https://towncrier.readthedocs.io/) to generate the changelog for each version.

+You can find the changes for each version in the [`changelog`](./changelog) directory.
+Changes that will be made in the next release can be found in the [`changelog.d`](./changelog.d) directory.

+The changelog formats are based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).